jeffvance/rhs-hadoop-install/README.txt

   A tarball named rhs-hadoop-install-<version>.tar.gz has been extracted and now you're reading this file targetting end users (as opposed to the README-DEV readme file for install tool developers).
-The directory containing this readme file should also contain scripts named install.sh, prep_node.sh, post_install_ dirs.sh, and should contain a sudoers file, a functions file, and the rhs/ directory.
+The directory containing this readme file should also contain scripts (actually symbolic links) named install.sh, prep_node.sh, post_install_ dirs.sh, and should contain a sudoers file, a functions file, and the rhs/ directory.

   If you've already set up the local "hosts" file, and have password-less SSH between the install-from node and the install-to nodes working, then all you